wandb/docs/docs/guides/runs/tags.md

 <Tabs
   defaultValue="projectpage"
   values={[
-    {label: 'Project Page', value: 'projectpage'},
+    {label: 'Project page', value: 'projectpage'},
-    {label: 'Run Page', value: 'runpage'},
+    {label: 'Run page', value: 'runpage'},
   ]}>
   <TabItem value="projectpage">

 This method is best suited to removing tags from a large numbers of runs.

-1. In the [runs sidebar](../pages/project-page.md#search-for-runs) of the [Project Page](../pages/project-page.md),  select the table icon in the upper-right.
-This will expand the sidebar into the full [runs table](runs-table.md).
+1. In the Run sidebar of the project, select the table icon in the upper-right.
+This will expand the sidebar into the full runs table.
 2. Hover over a run in the table to see a checkbox on the left or look in the header row for a checkbox to select all runs.
 3. Select the checkbox to enable bulk actions.
 4. Select the runs you want to remove tags.